 The War of Roots and Stones (Dagor Tindon se Alqua):

 The war breaks out between Asphara and Artalion, with the dryads and satyrs fueling the rebellion.
 The dwarves form a secret alliance with Asphara.
-During the war all of the , and the Corsairs of Trachy, But during the war the corsairs left the battlefield.
+During the war all of the armies of Artalion, Tranagorm and the Corsairs of Trachy were in Mugel, fighting with Asphara.
+But during the war the corsairs left the battlefield.
 That is why the Greenroot was mostly damaged even though they had won the war.
-Latercked Oblask and Gul Blenon, they were able to destruct and corrupt the cities with no effort.
+Later the Kadathian forces attacked Oblask and Gul Blenon, they were able to destruct and corrupt the cities with no effort.
 After the war in the mugel when the greenrott finnally arrived at gul blenon they saw the other half of the Asphran army, Kadathian forces and the destructed city of Gul Blenon.
 Later the Greenroot armies were destroyed.

 RACES